Radiation Therapy – Application Instructions

 • Career Education Options (CEO) 2021 or earlier.

 Check to make sure you have the completed the prerequisite courses and met the requirements.
-You must have all prerequisite courses completed by the end of winter quarter 2023 spring quarter 2023 to be eligible to apply for the class that would start fall quarter 2023.
+You must have all prerequisite courses completed by the end of winter quarter 2024 to be eligible to apply for the class that would start fall quarter 2024.
 Check the prerequisite courses and requirements.

 Prepare the following documents and keep them handy before starting your Radiation Therapy CAS program application: